kdsin23/animation_nodes/README.md

 # AN with BLUEFOX Nodes

-Fork from AnimationNodes with extra nodes branch.
+Fork from AnimationNodes.
-This branch includes additional nodes, you can find them on Menu->bluefox nodes
+This branch also includes nodes from AN+EN(3DSINGHVFX) Find Additional nodes in Menu->bluefox nodes
 ### Additional nodes :
 * Spline Tracer #WIP
 * Memory Falloff #WIP